dr-xenia/computationalneurology/pages/team.md

 		<h2 style="margin:0px;">
 Sven Liebthal</h2>
 		<p>Team Assistant</p>
-		<p>Sven Liebthal is the Computational Neurology Research Group's team assistant.
+		<p>Sven Liebthal is the Computational Neurology Group's team assistant.
 After completing a commercial apprenticeship, he studied Economics with a focus on Logistics and then worked in this profession for over ten years in the private sector before joining Ruhr University Bochum.
 He greatly adds to the group by bringing in and applying his economic and managerial expertise.</p>
 	</div>
 </div>